-- NOTE: For students starting the peds clerkship with the Community Pediatrics subrotation: you are expected to arrive at your community site at 1pm after clerkship orientation (unless otherwise directed by clerkship coordinator). - Introduce yourself to your preceptor and the clinic staff upon arrival to your assigned clinical site. - With your preceptor: - Review the clinic's office system such as clinic hours, expected arrival time daily, overview of the practice, where to store personal things, contact information in case of questions, and expectations of students - Discuss your schedule (including any expected absences)
+- NOTE: For students starting the peds clerkship with the Community Pediatrics subrotation: you are expected to arrive at your community site at 1pm after clerkship orientation (unless otherwise directed by clerkship coordinator).
+If you are starting community peds in terms 1 or 4, you will not report to your clinical site until Tuesday. - Introduce yourself to your preceptor and the clinic staff upon arrival to your assigned clinical site. - With your preceptor: - Review the clinic's office system such as clinic hours, expected arrival time daily, overview of the practice, where to store personal things, contact information in case of questions, and expectations of students - Discuss your schedule (including any expected absences)